 This component of the assessment program has been designed to assess your competence in clinical pharmacy, therapeutics, pharmaceutical care and medication review, and will focus on your knowledge of the principles of geriatric medicine, rational and safe pharmacotherapy in the elderly, and the appropriate use and interpretation of laboratory tests.
-If you have a valid MRN then the sample clinical questions are on the assessment (Moodle) site, click here

 The Case Studies